patmorin/arraylayout/README.md

 2. eytzinger: The Eytzinger (or BFS) layout most commonly used implicit binary heaps
 3. btree: A (B+1)-ary variant of the Eytzinger layout
 3. veb: The van Emde Boas layout from the cache-oblivious literature

+To run an experiment on your own (linux) machine (with g++ installed):

+  cd src
+  make main
+  ./main 100000000

+This will test the cost of performing ten million searches in an array of one hundred million integers.
+You'd better have at least 80MB of free RAM, which you can check with

+  free -h